raul23/equifax-data-breach/README.rst

 Canada), you get the feeling that everyone just went along with the narrative of the DOJ that four PLA members are responsible for the Equifax data breach.

-However, `RT`_ is among the only news sites that questioned the link between the four alleged PLA members and the data breach as promulgated by the DOJ:
+However, `RT.com`_ is among the only news sites that questioned the link between the four alleged PLA members and the data breach as promulgated by the DOJ:

   It remains unclear how the DOJ concluded that four members of the Chinese military were responsible, whether they were supposedly acting on their own or